microsoft/vivainsights_zoom_int/Analyst/README.md

 Use the CSV to specify the following configurations:
 - The column name corresponding to `hash_id` in the mapping file.
 - The UTC offset based on the timezone of the Zoom Administrator.
+- Enter the Outlook Start and End Times override for the Zoom population.

 ### `ImportandTransform.R`